 “They shouldn’t have stopped building in the suburbs, which are cheaper,” said one builder.
 “Apartments downtown are more expensive and less practical for families.”

-In an effort to address the affordable housing shortage, the government announced last year that it would increase housing subsidies and the availability of land in the market.
+In an effort to address the affordable housing shortage, the government announced in June 2017 that it would increase housing subsidies and the availability of land in the market.
 The new measure include:

 - Selling of a considerable area of government-owned land to Reykjavik City Council for construction;

 - Deregulation of housing and planning standards to speed up new residential construction;

 - Introduction of incentives to increase long-term rental housing;

 - Increase in rental benefit and special efforts to build low-cost housing for students and disabled individuals; and

 - Offering special support to families purchasing their first residential house.